PoojaVishwakarm/mobile-sales-dashboard/README.md

 ## 📂 Dataset and Implementation
-- The dataset is imported from PostgreSQL using direct queries.
 - Data transformations are handled using Power Query.
 - DAX formulas are used for key metrics and insights.